Deciding Between Ambergris Caye and Caye Caulker

 • Visitors to Caye Caulker range across all ages but tend to be younger and more international.
 Due to the cheaper prices, Caye Caulker is very popular with backpackers from around the world.
 While enjoying the Split – the popular bar and swimming spot where the island was cut in half years ago by storm and by a bit of human help – you are just as likely to hear Dutch or Hebrew as you are English.

 • After a few days, you might feel like you know everyone on the island!
 Because of the size, you start to see the same couples or groups around the island.
-The main beach for hanging out is Koko KIng…and everyone watches the sunset at Iguana Reef.
-Very quickly, Caye Caulker feels very familiar – in a good way!
+It feels like every visitor watches the sunset at Iguana Reef each night.

 • The unofficial official motto of Caye Caulker is GO SLOW.
-You will see it all over Caye Caulker – and a few rastas may remind you as you are moving down the main road.
+You will see it all over Caye Caulker – and a few rastas may remind you as you head down the main road.
 It’s not just a motto but a way of life.
 Caye Caulker is a spot to relax and take it easy.
 No thinking about what to wear tonight (well…which tank top or sun dress is clean)…or what different restaurant to try.
 Walking down the main street in town in your bathing suits is perfectly normal on Caye Caulker.
 It’s a place where you will be perfectly happy to be on your balcony reading at 8pm on a Tuesday night rather than out at a lounge having a cocktail.

 Here’s the bottom line.
 Just pick.
 I promise you’ll be happy either way.
 Both places have great weather, great snorkeling, the friendliest and well…just the best people in the world, amazing food…